Catchment-scale post-wildfire hydrology

 The Functional Flows Calculator is a web tool for visualizing, downloading, and exploring unimpaired streamflow patterns, including hydrologic classes, dimensionless reference hydrographs, and annual functional flow metrics.

 Over 80% of water in the western U.S. is used for agriculture, and thousands of stream miles are now chronically depleted over the summer low flow season to supply irrigation.
-Depleted streams are more susceptible to heating, and excessive temperatures are often cited as a population bottleneck for aquatic species.
-At the same time, in depleted streams, even small amounts of colder water such as lateral return flows from irrigation seepage can moderate temperatures and provide critical thermal refugia.
+Depleted streams are more susceptible to heating, often cited as a population bottleneck for aquatic species.
+At the same time, in depleted streams, even small amounts of colder water from irrigation seepage can moderate temperatures and provide critical thermal refugia.
 To improve understanding of the role of irrigation diversions and lateral return flows on summer stream temperature patterns, we are monitoring flow and temperature along diversion-depleted stream reaches in northern Utah.
 Findings are being used to help natural resource managers identify priority locations for additional monitoring and in-stream water transfers.

 Hydrologic classification and modeling